Sexual Identity And Mental Health: What Does It Mean To Be Bi-Curious?

 Pitfalls of the term "bi-curious"

 Although the term "bi-curious" can be extremely helpful and useful, some possible pitfalls are associated with its use.
 The most common concern is the erasure of bisexual individuals.
-The bisexual community has long come under fire by people who identify as either homosexual or heterosexual.
+The bisexual community has long come under fire from people who identify as either homosexual or heterosexual.
 It has often been suggested that bisexual individuals are either homosexual or heterosexual and eventually choose one gender they are ultimately attracted to.
 Marrying someone of one gender is often used to establish this narrative and argue against bisexuality as a sexual identity altogether.

 Unfortunately, using the term "bi-curious" has the potential to feed into this erasure; if you experience attraction to both genders, even in fleeting moments, it could be argued that you are, in fact, bisexual.
-Because sexuality exists on an extremely broad spectrum, it is inaccurate and unrealistic to portray bisexuality as a 50/50 split between the attraction for one sex and the attraction for another sex.
+Because sexuality exists on an extremely broad spectrum, it is inaccurate and unrealistic to portray bisexuality as a 50/50 split between the attraction to one sex and the attraction to another sex.
 Instead, people might find themselves attracted to one gender 98% of the time and another gender 2% of the time—but both instances indicate bisexuality.
 Adopting "bi-curious" as an identity can perpetuate harmful stereotypes and negative associations.

-Using this term can also keep you stagnant in your sexual identity and preferences; if you force yourself to stay within the framework of bi-curious, you may not feel free to explore with love, sex, and relationships as thoroughly as you might if you wholeheartedly identify as bisexual.
+Using this term can also keep you stagnant in your sexual identity and preferences; if you force yourself to stay within the framework of bi-curious, you may not feel free to explore love, sex, and relationships as thoroughly as you might if you wholeheartedly identify as bisexual.
 Many men and women who only consider themselves bi-curious willingly refrain from engaging in long-term relationships or overt sexual encounters, so as not to "tip over" from curious to an actual identity of bisexual.
 This may once again reinforce unhealthy and unkind stereotypes about people who identify as bisexual, who have long had to work against outdated and inaccurate notions regarding sexuality.

-Explore your sexual identity in online therapy
+Explore your sexual identity and sexual orientation in online therapy

 Being bi-curious is simple enough: you are curious about multiple genders rather than experiencing only heterosexual or homosexual sexual attraction.
 The term is usually differentiated from bisexual because it is not as thoroughly established; the term "bisexual" is typically used to denote someone who is settled in their sexual preferences.
 Bi-curious is used to describe someone who is merely interested in exploration or further investigation.